 Admission is only possible for the commencement of studies in September of each academic year.
-January 15 is the deadline for submission of the online application.
-January 31 is the deadline for submission of all official supporting documents.
-No exceptions to the January 15 and 31 deadlines are made.
+December 31 is the deadline for submission of the online application.
+January 15 is the deadline for submission of all official supporting documents.
+No exceptions to the December 31 and January 15 deadlines are made.
 Incomplete applications are not processed.
-Do not apply and pay the non-refundable application fee if you cannot submit all original and official supporting documents by the January 31 deadline.
+Do not apply and pay the non-refundable application fee if you cannot submit all original and official supporting documents by the January 15 deadline.

 All applications are automatically considered for financial support; a separate application is not required.
 All financial aid decisions are merit based and awarded on a competitive basis.
 We anticipate that we cannot offer funding to a large number of otherwise qualified applicants.
 Consequently, we ask you to take this into account before submitting an application.
 Please see our Tuition & Financial Aid for more information